soulsam480/yami/README.md

 ### yami

-A ecom web app built on react
+An ecom web app built on react

 stack:
 - React